The number one complaint about AI writing: "It doesn't sound like me."

 Your voice is your competitive advantage.
 In a world where everyone has access to the same AI, the people who win are the ones who use it to amplify what makes them different — not to sand down their edges until they sound like everyone else.

 Want to go deeper on AI writing workflows?
-Explore our free academy for hands-on courses that teach you to build AI into your daily work.
+Explore our free academy — 52 courses, 520+ lessons, all free.
+Start with AI Content Studio for hands-on writing workflows.